vboyev-MSFT/defender-docs/defender-endpoint/linux-install-with-ansible.md

 - Ansible needs to be installed on at least one computer (Ansible calls this the control node).

-- SSH must be configured for an administrator account between the control node and all managed nodes (devices that will have Defender for Endpoint installed on them), and it is recommended to be configured with public key authentication.
+- SSH must be configured for an administrator account between the control node and all managed nodes (devices that have Defender for Endpoint installed on them), and it's recommended to be configured with public key authentication.

 - The following software must be installed on all managed nodes:
   - curl
-  - python-apt (if you are deploying on distributions using apt as a package manager)
+  - python-apt (if you're deploying on distributions using apt as a package manager)

 - All managed nodes must be listed in the following format in the `/etc/ansible/hosts` or relevant file: